 How to roll clothes for packing

-You'll do the same steps as for folding, except you will then tightly roll each item before tightly wedging it into a cube.
+When learning how to roll clothes for packing, you'll do the same steps as folding, except you will then tightly roll each item before wedging it into a cube.

 Lay your shirts on a flat surface and smooth out the garment, eliminating wrinkles and folds, and making all of the hems meet.